 Detoxification

-Percocet withdrawal symptoms can be extremely painful, which is why it can be difficult to go through withdrawal alone.
-It’s common to return to Percocet use to relieve these withdrawal symptoms, creating a cycle of compulsive use.
-Thankfully, professional detox, which is the first step in addiction treatment, can help relieve Percocet withdrawal symptoms and keep you safe and comfortable.
+Percocet withdrawal symptoms can be extremely painful, which is why it’s usually difficult to go through withdrawal alone.
+Many people actually give up and start using Percocet again to relieve these withdrawal symptoms, creating a cycle of compulsive use.
+Thankfully, professional detox—the first step in addiction treatment—can help relieve Percocet withdrawal symptoms and keep you safe and comfortable.

 During detox, your doctors or clinician may prescribe medications to relieve your opioid withdrawal symptoms.
-Common medications used during oxycodone detox include:4,5,6
+Here are some common medications used during oxycodone detox:4,5,6

-- Buprenorphine: As a partial opioid agonist, it can reduce cravings and withdrawal symptoms in a person with an opioid use disorder without producing rewarding effects.
+- Buprenorphine: This partial opioid agonist reduces cravings and withdrawal symptoms in those with opioid use disorders without producing rewarding effects.

 - Methadone: A synthetic opioid agonist that eliminates withdrawal symptoms and relieves drug cravings by acting on opioid receptors in the brain.
 Although it occupies and activates these opioid receptors, it does so more slowly than other opioids.